Leafwing-Studios/fop-rules/docs/character-options/classes/bladesworn.md

 Letting the rage of battle consume you, you drop foe after foe as you feast on their life force.
 This attack of opportunity triggers whenever you reduce a creature to 0 life.

-Make a Focus attack against another creature of your choice within range of your weapon.
+Make a special attack against Focus against another creature of your choice within range of your weapon.
 If you hit, the target suffers the effect of a basic attack from you at half efficacy and regain life equal to the damage dealt by that attack.

 ### Direction: Reaper